 9. Limit social media use

 Social media has immense power, and for a generation born after the Internet boom, it is but natural to find them spending a great deal of their time on various portals.
 However, social media has its evils too.
 Teens begin comparing their lives with those of their friends and other people as portrayed on social media platforms.
-Sometimes, the information on these platforms can be worrying and stressful, affecting one’s self-esteem and causing anxiety too.
+Sometimes, the information on these platforms can be worrying and stressful, affecting self-esteem in teens and causing anxiety, too.
 Teach your teen to limit their social media use to just an hour or a couple of hours a day and practice mindfulness instead.

 10. Have a hobby or two